Facilities & Building Use

 Over the next few years, the community of Amherst has the potential for growth, which may impact enrollment at the Amherst Exempted Village School District.
 Knowing this, the District has embarked on a process to ensure our facilities are prepared for the future.

-The first phase of the process involved a community online survey, staff listening sessions, and in-depth interviews with an assortment of community leaders.
-The second phase of the process involved establishing a Facilities Advisory Committee (FAC) to review the aforementioned research, provide feedback, and help ensure that we are heading in the right direction.
+The first phase of the process in 2022 involved a community online survey, staff listening sessions, and in-depth interviews with an assortment of community leaders.
+The second phase of the process involved establishing a Facilities Advisory Committee (FAC) in 2023 to review the aforementioned research, provide feedback, and help ensure that we are heading in the right direction.

 The Facility Advisory Committee is composed of elected officials, school district leadership, parents, business leaders, neighborhood/civic leaders and other key community members who care about our facilities and the future of our schools.